-If you think that HAVING a photo on your LinkedIn profile (and elsewhere online) may red-flag you for discrimination – age, weight, ethnic background, etc. – think about this.
+If you think that HAVING a photo on your LinkedIn profile (and elsewhere online) may red-flag you for discrimination – age, weight, ethnic background, etc. – think again.

-NOT having a photo can be a red flag, too.
+NOT having a profile photo can be a red flag, too.

-Discussions persist over whether including your photo can cause people to discriminate against you.
-My c-level executive clients – typically over 50 years of age – are understandably worried that they’ll suffer from age discrimination.
-You can minimize the age issue by not including earlier career history in the “Experience” section, but a photo could well show age.
+C-suite and senior-level executives – typically over 50 years of age – are understandably worried that they’ll suffer from age discrimination.
+Age can be somewhat minimized on LinkedIn and the resume by not including earlier career history in the “Experience” section, but a photo could well give an indication of age.

 You didn’t really want to have an online presence at all, but you slapped up a LinkedIn profile because you felt you had no choice.
 But you feel that adding a photo will make you way too visible online.

 You may have good reason not to include a photo, but I encourage you to include one.
-The benefits far outweigh the pitfalls.
+For the most part, the benefits outweigh the pitfalls.

 Think about the recruiters and hiring decision makers at your target companies who click through to your LinkedIn profile.
 The first thing they’ll notice is your photo . . . or lack of one.
 If you have no photo, their initial thought will likely be “What is this person trying to hide?”

 One of the strategies you should be using with your LinkedIn profile is branding yourself to differentiate the qualifications and qualities you possess from your competitors.
 Branding is also about creating emotional connections.